eisenivan/plants.eisenberg.ninja/src/pages/2017-08-29-lemon-balm/index.md

 * Even when you pull it out by the root it seems to come back the next year (or sooner)
 * It does, in-fact, smell like lemons, which is actually pretty awesome

 Against my better judgement my plan is to move a few plants worth to a hanging basket, hopefully containing the monster, while still having it available for the occasional cup of tea (or cocktail).
-I have had trouble growing anything in those hanging baskets, and hope that the heartiness and moxy of the lemon balm will put an end to my struggles.
+I have had trouble growing anything in those hanging baskets, and hope that the heartiness and moxie of the lemon balm will put an end to my struggles.
 I'll just cross my fingers and hope it doesn't take over my yard, although that would be a nice smell while mowing.
 I **will** continue ripping it out by the roots whenever I see it in the wild (my yard) however.

 Here is another shot of it from the side.